nmi246/Health/gi_recovery.md

 - Eat first meal at or after 10am.

-# Remove guilt:
+### Remove guilt:
 - Eat healthy but if you eat unhealthy, accept it and move on.
 Don’t dwell on it and feel guilty; really bad for health.

-# Active relaxation:
+### Active relaxation:
 - NSDR, active gut relax through deep breathes and and trying to mentally relax the gut.
+- Deliberately set time aside for relaxation and/or meditation.

 ### Have the right mindset